Changes in Hours and Visitation Updated 9/14/2020

 - This policy will be modified on a case-by-case basis for unique circumstances.

-- Designated visitors are asked to remain in the patient room during their visit and not congregate in hallways, waiting rooms, or lobbies.
+- Designated visitors are asked to remain in the patient room during their visit and not congregate in hallways, waiting rooms or lobbies.
 The designated visitor for a surgical patient must remain in the Surgical Services waiting area.
-Inpatient visitors that are here for an extended period of time can purchase food in the cafeteria and return to the patient room to eat.
+Inpatient and Emergency Department visitors that are here for an extended period of time may purchase food in the cafeteria and return to the patient room to eat.

 - We will make every effort to support patient and family interaction by deploying the use of technology whenever possible.